 For those with not much space could be too big

-Any larger then a 16-yard skip and you are heading to roll off skips or roll on roll off bins.
-These containers can hold large amounts of refuse and used predominantly in commercial industries.
-Roll off skips are very large skips that can hold very large loads their skip size can vary from 18 yards to 60 yards
+Any larger than a 16-yard skip, and you are heading into roll-off skips or roll-on roll-off bins.
+These containers can hold large amounts of refuse and are predominantly used in commercial industries.
+Roll-off skips are very large and can vary from 18 yards to 60 yards.

 Most of the skip sizes listed above will have an optional drop door model.
 You can request this when you order the skip.
-It is also advised to see what your local council requires for the larger skips, some councils require cones to be placed near the skips, this could be for skips placed on council land or to be visible for road users.
+It is also advised to check what your local council requires for the larger skips.
+Some councils require cones to be placed near the skips, especially for those placed on council land or to ensure visibility for road users.

 We hope this skip size guide was helpful.
-If you are having issues choosing a skip size you require do not hesitate to get in contact by email contact@justhire.com.
-One of our helpful team members will be more then happy to asist.
+If you are having issues choosing the skip size you require, do not hesitate to get in contact at contact@justhire.com.
+One of our helpful team members will be more than happy to assist.
 It is better to get some advice about skip sizes than to hire a skip that doesn’t hold enough waste or won’t fit in the location.